 If an Approved Vendor or Designee receives a formal warning letter, is suspended, or has their Approved Vendor or Designee status revoked, this fact, along with a summary of the Program violations, will be published on the website(s) for the Program(s) in which the Approved Vendor or Designee participates.
 On a quarterly basis, the Program Administrator will remove warning letter summaries that were issued more than 12 months prior from the relevant Program website.
 In addition, an Approved Vendor or Designee that is issued a warning letter but has addressed the underlying violations may request documentation from the Program Administrator confirming the resolution of the Program violations.
 This documentation will be provided at the Program Administrator's discretion, considering whether and to what extent the violation(s) has actually been resolved.
 The requesting entity is responsible for providing evidence of resolution of the violation(s).
-Disciplinary actions will be listed on a publicly available webpage.
-For the ABP, the information is provided in the Disciplinary Actions Report and for ILSFA, will be available on the Consumer Protections webpage.

-C.D.
-Consequences for Violations of Program Requirements
+D. Consequences for Violations of Program Requirements

-The Agency and Program Administrator may implement consequences for violations of pprogram requirements.
+The Agency and Program Administrator may implement consequences for violations of Program requirements.
 In addition, Approved Vendors or Designees that violate local, state, or federal law may face civil or criminal penalties from other relevant authorities.